Daniel-Wh/serverStatus/README.md

 Updated UI to reflect which ports are up <br/>
 Added sqlite database for server info <br/>
 Added endpoints to remove and add server <br/>
+Added endpoint to reset (primarily for testing)<br/>
 Added temperature and humidity logging system from node.js for pi 4, application will ultimately be placed in server room and will monitor temps <br/>
-Dynamically adjust which servers are being monitored at UI
+Dynamically adjust which servers are being monitored at UI <br/>
+Update UI with temp history, current temp of server room, and humidity.
+Created endpoints to serve Bokeh interactive visualization
 <br />

 ## Client requests